Low-Power Wake-Up Signal Design in 3GPP 5G-Advanced Release 19: LP-WUS Operation in RRC IDLE/INACTIVE

 where $UE_{ID}$ is a 16-bit UE identity, $N$ is the number of paging frames per DRX cycle, $N_S$ is the number POs per Paging Frame (PF) and $i_S$ is the index of the PO within the PF.
 After the UE computes its $i_{PO}$, the time location of the corresponding is LO determined by a time offset $T_{PO}^{LO}$ to a reference PF (RPF) provided in SIB1.
 The System Frame Number (SFN) of the reference PF is calculated as \cite{cr38304}

 where $SFN_{PF}$ is the SFN of the PF.

 An example of possible PO-to-LO associations is shown in Figure \ref{fig:lo-po-mapping}.
 Depending on the configuration, a LO can be associated with 1, 2 or 4 PFs.
-The configuration $N_S > N_{PO}^{LO}$ is (Case D) is supported by indicating multiple values of $T_{PO}^{LO}$ in SIB1, e.g. if $N_S=4$ and $N_{PO}^{LO}=1$ there are 4 time offsets signaled because each of the four POs in the PF has its own LO.
+The configuration $N_S > N_{PO}^{LO}$ (Case D) is supported by indicating multiple values of $T_{PO}^{LO}$ in SIB1, e.g. if $N_S=4$ and $N_{PO}^{LO}=1$ there are 4 time offsets signaled because each of the four POs in the PF has its own LO.
 The network configures $T_{PO}^{LO}$ depending on the wake-up delay of the MR reported by the UEs and the SSB periodicity.
-For instance, if the UEs in the PO report a wake-up delay of $70ms$, the network configures $T_{PO}^{LO}\geq 70ms$ s.t. there are at least three SSBs available between the LO and PO for measurements and synchronization to receiver the paging message.
+For instance, if the UEs with the same PO report a wake-up delay of $70ms$, the network configures $T_{PO}^{LO}\geq 70ms$ s.t. there are at least three SSBs available between the LO and PO for measurements and synchronization to receive the paging message with the MR.

 Smaller values of $N_{PO}^{LO}$ support more SGs per PO and each LO can address all SGs in the associated POs which is described in more detail in the next section.